dfm/astropy/docs/stats/transit_periodogram.rst

 results can be sensitive to the sampling.
-As discussed in [1]_, the performance of the transit periodogram method is more sensitive to the period grid than the :class:`~astropy.stats.LombScargle` periodogram.
+As discussed in [1]_, the performance of the transit periodogram method is more sensitive to the period grid than the :class:`LombScargle` periodogram.
-This implementation of the transit periodogram includes a conservative heuristic for estimating the required period grid that is used by the :func:`~astropy.stats.TransitPeriodogram.autoperiod` and :func:`~astropy.stats.TransitPeriodogram.autopower` methods and the details of this method are given in the API documentation for :func:`~astropy.stats.TransitPeriodogram.autoperiod`.
+This implementation of the transit periodogram includes a conservative heuristic for estimating the required period grid that is used by the :func:`TransitPeriodogram.autoperiod` and :func:`TransitPeriodogram.autopower` methods and the details of this method are given in the API documentation for :func:`TransitPeriodogram.autoperiod`.
 It is also possible to provide a specific period grid as follows:

 >>> model = TransitPeriodogram(t * u.day, y, dy=0.01)